andrew-drogalis/FX-Order-Management/README.md

 ### Updating Trading Model

 Please don't run in a live trading environment with the placeholder trading model provided.
+The user should modify with their own trading strategy.

 ```c
 #include <trading_model.h>